DanHodges/TheologicalDictionary/holy-spirit.md

 # Holy Spirit
-Definition of Holy Spirit coming soon.
+The definition of Holy Spirit is coming soon!